 Exercise caution before making accusations of infringement

-Making an unfounded claim of IP infringement can result in liability for damages.
-Proving infringement is an important issue that should be considered before taking legal action, including sending written demands.
+Making an unjustified threat that you will start legal action against another person for IP infringement can result in liability for compensation or damages or an order that you stop making the threat.
+Proving infringement is an important issue that should be considered before taking entering into negotiations.

 Before you take any action, you should consider whether you need legal or professional advice specific to your situation.
 It is important to know what rights you have, what remedies are open to you, and the cost and likelihood of success.
 IP Australia provides information on getting professional assistance with your IP.
 In addition, the Institute of Patent and Trade Mark Attorneys Australia (IPTA) offers free 30 minute consultations with an attorney